yomarguti/codestream/atom/DEV_README.md

 You can use Mongo's app, [Compass](https://www.mongodb.com/products/compass), for interacting with databases.

-To clear what's in the client cache, open atom's command palette and run the `Codestream: Wipe Cache` command.
+**Dev mode:** To clear what's in the client cache, open atom's command palette and run the `Codestream: Wipe Cache` command.

 If you want to logout and create a new session, from the command palette run `Codestream: Logout`.